 Zuddl delivers a robust Security Awareness Training program which is delivered within 30 days of new hires and annually for all employees.
 In addition, we roll out quarterly focused training to key departments including Secure Coding, Data Legislation and Compliance obligations.

 Information Security Program

 Zuddl has a comprehensive set of information security policies covering a range of topics.
 These are disseminated to all employees and contractors and acknowledgement tracked on key policies such as Acceptable Use, Information Security Policy and our Employee Handbook.

 All employees are required to sign Non-Disclosure and Confidentiality agreements.

 Access to systems and network devices is based upon a documented, approved request process.
 A periodic verification is performed to determine that the owner of a user ID is still employed and assigned to the appropriate role.
 Access is further restricted by system permissions using a least privilege methodology and all permissions require documented business need.
 Exceptions identified during the verification process are remediated.
 Business need revalidation is performed on a quarterly basis to determine that access is commensurate with the users job function.
 Exceptions identified during the revalidation process are remediated.
 User access is revoked upon termination of employment or change of job role.

 Zuddl understands the risks associated with improper vendor management.
 We evaluate and perform due diligence on all of our vendors prior to engagement to ensure their security is to a suitable standard.
 If they do not meet our requirements, we do not move forward with them.
 Selected vendors are then monitored and reassessed on an ongoing basis, taking into account relevant changes.

 Third-Party Sub Processors

 Zuddl uses third-party sub processors to provide core infrastructure and services which support the application.
-Prior to engaging any third party, Zuddl evaluates a vendor’s security as per our Vendor Management Policy.
+Prior to engaging any third party, Zuddl evaluates a vendor’s security as per our Third-party Management Policy.